Are LOIs required?

 - Description of the implementation problem (e.g., use of the evidence, gaps in informed decision making) that motivate the proposed project

-- Clear description of the PCORI research findings and related evidence most relevant to your proposed implementation project
+- Description of the PCORI research findings and related evidence most relevant to your proposed implementation project

-- If your PCORI project tested an SDM approach, describe the PCORI study results, including effectiveness on patient-centered decisional outcomes.
-Describe the body of evidence associated with the SDM approach and how your study findings contributed to this evidence base.
+- If the PCORI project tested an SDM approach, describe the PCORI study results, including effectiveness on patient-centered decisional outcomes.
+Describe the body of evidence associated with the SDM approach and how the study findings contributed to this evidence base.

-- If your PCORI project produced new evidence that will be incorporated into an existing effective SDM approach, describe the most relevant results of your PCORI study, the evidence base surrounding those findings, and the evidence base relevant to the chosen SDM approach.
+- If the PCORI project produced new evidence that will be incorporated into an existing effective SDM approach, describe the most relevant results of the PCORI study, the evidence base surrounding those findings, and the evidence base relevant to the chosen SDM approach.

-- Clear identification and description of the setting(s) in which implementation will take place, the immediate target of the implementation activity, and a logical pathway describing how affecting change in the proposed target audience and setting will ultimately change healthcare outcomes and delivery
+- Identification and description of the setting(s) in which implementation will take place, the immediate target of the implementation activity, and a logical pathway describing how affecting change in the proposed target audience and setting will ultimately change healthcare outcomes and delivery

-- Clear description of the multi-component approach being proposed for implementing the SDM strategy
+- Description of the multi-component approach being proposed for implementing the SDM strategy

 - Description of how patients and other relevant stakeholder groups are involved in the planning and implementation of this effort